Built Environments Lab //

 ABOUT

-After Oceanic is the adaptive social practice of Hawai‘i artist and building practitioner Sean Connelly, dedicated to support those engaged in recovering, advancing and protecting the future of creativity, design, and radical spatial intelligence across Pae ‘Āina Hawai‘i (the Hawaiian Islands), the Pacific, and beyond.
+After Oceanic is the adaptive social practice of Hawai‘i artist and built environment practitioner Sean Connelly, dedicated to support those engaged in recovering, advancing and protecting the future of creativity, design, and radical spatial intelligence across Pae ‘Āina Hawai‘i (the Hawaiian Islands), the Pacific, and beyond.

 Demonstrating Radical Transformations in Design